markjjacob/Negotiation/TLON_Lecture_06.md

 - In negotiation, the endowment effect can lead to inflated estimations of value that interfere with reaching a good deal.
 - Negotiators are fine with using the status quo as an anchor, making concessions difficult.

+> Fight the bias
+>
+> - This is very difficult to fight or defend against.
+> - Use a devil's advocate to make sure you are not initiating this effect.

 ### Ignoring Others' Cognitions